qLSLab/microFIM/README.md

 # microFIM

-### Extending association rule mining to microbiome pattern analysis: tools and guidelines to support real applications
+## Overview
 microFim is a Python tool for the integration of Frequent Itemset Mining into microbiome pattern analysis.
 The tool is written as Python library, download with all its requirements from conda-forge website (link).
 It is built by two main modules, the tool to calculate patterns and rules and the microbiome visualization module.
 Each module is available by command-line or interactive dashboard.